+I wanted to let you know about an awesome charity project that will take place on December 12-13, 2014.
 The Project for Awesome was started by YA author, John Green, and his brother, Hank Green, in 2007.
-The event is held annually on December 17 – 18.
-Here’s how it works:
+The event is held annually in December and has raised money for a bunch of great charities, including charities that promote literacy.
+Here’s how the Project for Awesome works:

 1. People create videos promoting their favorite charities and upload them to the Project for Awesome website.

 2. People vote for their favorite videos or charities.

 3. People donate money to the Foundation to Decrease World Suck.